gjc14/webie/README.md

    [reCAPTCHA v3](https://www.google.com/recaptcha/about/) (upcoming...) or [hCaptcha](https://www.hcaptcha.com/) (upcoming...) to secure your subscribe form.
-5. Chose where to deploy your Webie application.
+5. Chose where to deploy your Papa application.

 ## Usage